Skip to main content Skip to footer

 Key outbound sources that generate pipeline:

 Outbound takes patience — longer nurturing, more relationship-building.
 But you get access to decision-makers who aren’t Googling solutions yet.
-Teams find that monday CRM’s visual pipeline makes it easy to track these longer sales cycles and identify which outbound sources eventually convert to revenue.
+With solutions like monday CRM, the visual pipeline makes it easy to track these longer sales cycles and identify which outbound sources eventually convert to revenue.

 Digital and self-service sources